nvim-flutter/flutter-tools.nvim/README.md

 The outline window allows you to see the high level layout of the current buffer.
 You can also apply code actions by pressing <kbd>a</kbd> on a widget.
 Then selecting a code action and pressing <kbd>Enter</kbd>.
-Please note you have to wait very briefly for the code action to be applied and the window to be updated
+Please note you have to wait very briefly for the code action to be applied and the window to be updated.

 ![code_action_flutter](https://user-images.githubusercontent.com/22454918/127739980-04517ad2-679f-4f6c-bca4-4dd85372287b.gif)